lizmat/raku-all-modules/github/japhb/RPG-Base/README.md

 Please be *very* careful with copyrights and trademarks.
 Some of the companies that own game system intellectual property are famously litigious and it's important that any such questions stay well away from `RPG::Base` so that the "blast radius" of an IP disagreement won't include all modules depending on this one.

 Stylistically, I generally keep with Larry Wall's classic Perl formatting rules (4 space indents, uncuddled elses, opening brace on same line as the control structure it goes with, and so on).
-I prefer to use the Unicode forms of operators such as `»` and `∈` rather than the Texas (pure ASCII) forms.
+I prefer to use the Unicode forms of operators such as `»` and `∈` rather than the pure ASCII forms.
 Due to quirks of my brain, I will tend to favor aligning similar parts of consecutive lines when I can get it.
 This tends to manifest most often in variable and class attribute definitions, where I align the type names, attribute names, and default values in columns.
+Finally, I treat overall readability as more important than strict adherence to 80 column width, which I see as a good default because it happens to be fairly readable and guides one towards limiting the complexity of each line, not a hard limit that should be enforced with an iron will.

 AUTHOR
 ======